nodejs/node/doc/api/stream.md

 destinations of differing speeds will not overwhelm the available memory.

-Because [`Duplex`][] and [`Transform`][] streams are both `Readable` and `Writable`, each maintain *two* separate internal buffers used for reading and writing, allowing each side to operate independently of the other while maintaining an appropriate and efficient flow of data.
+Because [`Duplex`][] and [`Transform`][] streams are both `Readable` and `Writable`, each maintains *two* separate internal buffers used for reading and writing, allowing each side to operate independently of the other while maintaining an appropriate and efficient flow of data.
 For example, [`net.Socket`][] instances are [`Duplex`][] streams whose `Readable` side allows